How To Raise A Math Genius

 If you are short on time but still want to polish your kid's math skills, you can use a few aids.

 - Get your kids music lessons.
 As unbelievable as the idea may be, there is a strong relationship between music and abstract math.
 Both require the same skills of quick-thinking, dedication, creativity, and improvisation for success.

 - Buy kids a calculator long before they need them for homework.
 Kids enjoy playing around with calculators and writing fun words.

 - Download puzzle games and math apps so kids can learn math and improve their analytical and critical thinking skills through interactive applications.

 - Add mathematics books in your home library and encourage your kids to read them.

-If you want to improve your child's math skills, contact Mrs. Myers' Reading Room in Chicago.
+If you want to improve your child's math skills, contact Mrs. Myers' Reading Room in Wisconsin.
 Click here to enroll your child in our free trial classes.